 - Letters to the Editor

 And Then I Cried

 Author's note: The idea for this story actually came from a dream.
-I dreamed about a girl who couldn't talk and...
-Show full author's note »
+I dreamed about a girl who couldn't talk and who used music to overcome her psychological issues.

 But my father turns back just as this thought occurs to me and tells me to hurry up.
 I quicken my pace and stare at the ground, wishing I would never stop walking, never get where we're going.
 My parents pause and turn to go inside.
 I dilly-dally for a moment, counting the rugged stones on the floor.
 But then my mother clears her throat, and I follow them in.

 Too soon, we're sitting in plastic chairs in a small waiting room, in a section of the school I rarely visit.
 There is silence, and then my mother speaks.

 "Everybody has strengths and weaknesses," she says.
 "For example, I've never been a fast reader."
 I keep my eyes on my lap, my fingers clutching the edge of the chair.
 "Paul, what's something you're not great at?"

 My father is quiet for a second.
 "I have a hard time with number games like Sudoku," he says.
 Something inside me vibrates, laughing.
 This has absolutely nothing to do with Sudoku.